oejennings/meet/README.md

 **Feature 4: Use the App When Offline**
 As a user,
 I should be able to use the app when offline
-So that I can see data when I am offline
+So that I can see the events I viewed the last time I was online
 - Scenario 1: Show cached data when there’s no internet connection.
 	- Given: the user has no internet connection
 	- When: the user opens the app